 Sweet to Savory

 A quick rinse or wipe out with a paper towel can allow flavors from last night’s dinner to linger in your pan.
-This is known as flavor migration, and a proper cleaning with sturdy brush and chain main scrubber will take care of food residue and flavors.
+This is known as flavor migration, and a proper cleaning with sturdy brush and chain mail scrubber (both part of the Cast Iron Care Kit) will take care of food residue and flavors.